sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding.rst

 Static Aiding
 #############

-The simplest example of Generic Aiding comes in the form of static aiding.
+This example of Generic Aiding is designed to be used with a stationary INS.
 The full source code for this example can be found in `/examples/gal/static-aiding.cpp`.